The Trembling of a Leaf: "Rain"

 On the way to Apia in the Pacific, a ship stops at Pago Pago; the passengers include Davidson, who is a missionary, and his wife.
 Because of an epidemic of measles (a serious disease for local people) on the island, the ship cannot leave until it is sure none of the crew is infected.
 The Davidsons find lodgings with a trader on the front.
 For most of their stay there is heavy rain.
 Also staying there from the ship is Miss Thompson, and from her room is heard the sound of a gramophone and men's voices; they remember she came on board at Honolulu and is presumably from Iwelei, the red-light district there.
 Davidson is determined to stop her activities, and to make her change her ways is often with Miss Thompson, whom he now familiarly calls Sadie.
 Her personality changes and she becomes repentant, it appears.
 A few days later it is found that Davidson has committed suicide, and that Sadie Thompson has scornfully changed back to her former self.

+Adaptations

+Edward Barnard was adapted for Australian radio in 1940 with Peter Finch.